Table of contents

 Part 4: Develop an optimization plan

-Once the analysis is done, you may notice that your opens and clicks are decreasing and you want to boost these indicators.
+Once the analysis is done, you may find that your opens and clicks are down.
+And you want to boost these indicators.

 So how do you increase the number of openers and clickers?

 Before you even open an email, the first thing you see in your inbox is the list of received emails.
 Your email box displays the sender, the subject and the preheader.
 It is by reading this trinomial that you will decide whether or not to open the email.
 It is therefore essential to play on these 3 levers to maximize the opening.

 The sender's label It must be known and stable.
 In general, little creativity at this level, your recipients open emails if they trust the sender.
 It is usually the name of your company.
 The sender name should not vary from one campaign to another.
 Changing the sender name with each campaign is a spammy practice.

 The object It must be short.
 A short subject is more easily retained.
 Beware, a subject that is too short is meaningless.
 The ideal subject has less than 10 words, less than 50 characters.
 Above all, it must arouse interest!
 If your target allows it, don't hesitate to bring an offbeat, catchy tone, a play on words...
 The most important words must be placed at the beginning.